ksaito-hiu/css-google-auth/README.md

 * PostGAccountGen
-    + If you need to execute some processes after adding google authentication login, you can implement this interface, and exchange DefaultGoogleAuthFilter to your implementation.
+    + If you need to execute some processes after adding google authentication login, you can implement this interface, and exchange DefaultPostGAccountGen to your implementation.